Height in sports: Basketball

 Until the 2019–20 season, the NBA did not have a standard regarding whether players were measured with or without shoes.
 The NBA Draft Combine, which most players attend before the draft, provided both measurements.
 Thereafter, a player's team was solely responsible for their listed height, which varied depending on the process selected.
 The NBA instituted a new measuring standard starting with the 2019–20 season, measuring players without shoes.
 Due to this change, the height of numerous players declined, from one to three inches, while others grew.
 Players who had their listed heights revised downwards include, Dwight Howard, Bradley Beal, J.J.
 Barea, Kemba Walker and numerous others.

-Nevertheless the sport requires a mixture of size on a team for each position with some exceptions past and present such as Magic Johnson and LeBron James playing point guard, a position usually played at 6'-6'3" players but played by 6'9" players in their case.
-The usual height range of a team would be 6' to as close as 7' as they can get if not over 7' and the team will go small or big depending on the situation.
-(With the game going more in favour of the 3point line and with defence rules becoming stricter, being relatively short for a basketball player is not the drawback it once was, with the likes of Stephen Curry's mastery at shooting negating his mere 6'2" frame, which generally wouldn't prove as useful outside the 3point era.

-An outlier in the NBA is Muggsy Bogues at 5'3" who had a successful career scoring near 7000 career points.
-The opposite is true for extremely tall players, they often do not make the impact their size suggested.
-Yao Ming at 7'6" had a career cut short due to injuries and did not come close to winning a championship.

-Other basketball leagues impose height restrictions for foreign players such as the Philippine Basketball Association, the Korean Basketball League., and the Vietnam Basketball Association.